-As the time draws nearer to the premiere of Wonder Woman, I'm getting increasingly excited for the film.
+There's something uniquely exciting about Wonder Woman (and the forthcoming Wonder Woman 1984).
 I mean, what could be better than watching a female superhero lead her own movie (which is also directed by a woman, one Patty Jenkins) and look absolutely badass doing it?
-If you are as hyped as I am, then you may have gobbled up the Wonder Woman trailers with the fervor of a thousand Themysciran princesses.
+If you are as hyped as I am, then you may have gobbled up the Wonder Woman 1984 trailers with the fervor of a thousand Themysciran princesses.
 Even after multiple viewings, though, you'd be forgiven if you're still unsure exactly what Wonder Woman's powers are and how she acquired them.

 According to the DC Comics wiki for Wonder Woman, the hero's powers and abilities include: superhuman strength and durability (both assets during big battles); the power of flight (she can glide through the air on currents in the wind); superhuman speed, reflexes, and agility; finally, enhanced senses, including smell, vision, and hearing.
 Many of Wonder Woman's special powers are rooted in her divine origins.
 As a woman created by Zeus, she is imbued with the superhuman qualities often associated with Greek gods, and these powers are all seen at points throughout the new movie.